 TGax Editor: Change the paragraph below in this subclause as follows (#CID 16962):

-NOTE 2—The Trigger frame can also be an TRS Control subfield contained in an MPDU carried in a DL MU PPDU, provided that the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU.
+NOTE 2—The Trigger frame can also be an TRS Control subfield contained in an MPDU carried in a DL MU PPDU, provided that the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU, and allocate enough resources in subsequent Trigger frames sent during the TWT SP so that the STA can send the amount of data reported in the BSR.
+The AP is not required to include the STA in subsequent Trigger frames if the STA reported no data in the BSR(#16962).

 The TWT scheduling AP shall set the Flow Type field to 1 to indicate an unannounced TWT.
 Otherwise, it shall set the Flow Type field to 0 to indicate an announced TWT.